makerdao/sherlock-contest/README.md

    - In the snst module, apart from the SNST token, only NST is used (as the deposit token).
    - In the vote-delegate module only MKR and the existing Chief's IOU tokens are used.
    - In endgame-toolkit the farm types to be used through different deployment phases are (using rewards/stake notation): NGT/NST, SDAO/NST, NGT/SDAO, NST/LSMKR and SDAO/LSMKR (the last two types are only for lockstake).
-   - In the lockstake module only MKR, NGT and LSMKR are used (plus the two farms types mentioned above).
+   - In the lockstake module only MKR, NGT, NST and LSMKR are used (plus the two farms types mentioned above).
 - Issues stemming from potential different future implementations of NST and SNST (due to their upgradeability) are out of scope.
 - All the above means that there is no need to analyze potential use/integration of any other token code (which could potentially have weird behaviour) in any of the modules.
 - Inaccurate specifications are out of scope if they do not lead to direct loss of funds.